caitlinruble/Predicting-User-Adoption/README.md

 # Predicting-User-Adoption
 ## Task:
+This was a take-home assessment from psuedo-company "Relax, Inc."
-'Defining an "adopted user" as a user who has logged into the product on three separate days in at least one seven­day period, identify which factors predict future user adoption.'
+Defining an "adopted user" as a user who has logged into the product on three separate days in at least one seven­day period, my task was to identify which factors predict future user adoption.

 ## Data:
-Two .csv files
+Two .csv files containing the following information:
 1. A user table with data on 12,000 users who signed up for the product in the past 2 years
 2. A usage summary table with a row for each day that a user logged into the product